Russkies: Plot

 A few nights before Independence Day, three 12-year old military brats (Danny Kovac, Adam Vandermeer, and Jason Foley) gather in a Key West bedroom reading their favorite comic book, Sgt.
 Slammer.
 Meanwhile, a Soviet warship is anchored just off the coast.
 Intelligence officer Sulock ignores the captain and drags Mischa Pushkin and Boris into a raft to row ashore and accept a prototype surveillance device from a U.S. turncoat.
 The raft capsizes, and Mischa washes ashore.

 The next morning, Danny, Adam, and Jason set out in their motorboat for their hideout.
 Along the way, they find a Russian-language codebook and the wrecked raft with Russian lettering.
 Adam and Jason head back to the city and leave Danny to secure their bunker.
 Danny enters the bunker and finds himself held at gunpoint by Mischa.
 Unable to warn anyone of the suspected invasion, Adam and Jason return and overpower Mischa.

 The boys interrogate Mischa, with Danny set on turning Mischa over to the police.
 Adam is more interested in being diplomatic.
-With no medical training, they enlist Adam's nursing-student sister Diane.
+Since Mischa had dislocated his arm and they have no medical training, they enlist Adam's nursing-student sister Diane.
 After lunch, tensions flare over what to do next, with Jason siding with Adam not to turn Mischa over to the authorities.
 Mischa buys clothes, and the four play at the racetrack, arcade, mini-golf, and batting cages.
 Later in the day, Adam goes off to maintain his cover story to his father, who has realized that Adam's invasion theory may have been right.
 Still, before Jason can leave, they encounter Raimy, a drunken U.S. Army corporal causing trouble on the docks.
 Mischa intercedes and nearly come to blows before the military policemen turn up and return Raimy to base.
 Mischa berates himself, realizing he almost committed what could be an act of war, and says that perhaps he should give himself up after all.

 Danny devises a plan for the boys to borrow a pleasure craft from the marina and deliver their friend to Cuba, where he might find his way home.
 Getting help from Diane again, they learn that their parents went to their bunker.